-Jeff Miller came to Gentry Locke after several years as an associate in a Richmond-based civil litigation firm where he practiced in state and federal courts.
+Jeff Miller is a member of the firm’s Civil Defense Litigation practice group.
+Jeff represents his clients in Virginia’s state and federal courts across a wide variety of practice areas, including transportation, hospitality, defamation, and business disputes, both at the trial and appellate level.
 Jeff has tried dozens of cases, defeated multiple claims at the motions stage, and served as second chair on multi-million-dollar brain injury trials before Virginia juries.

 Times played Piano Man by request